rbeyer/hiproc/README.rst

 a result, I would not particularly 'trust' anything produced by these programs at this time, and consider these algorithms a work-in-progress.

+These programs have been tested against their upstream Perl counterparts:

+- EDR_Stats: Verified!
+    Really just runs ``hi2isis`` so no surprise here.

+- HiCal: Verified. (if ``HiGainFx()`` enabled) Upstream is undergoing change.
+HiGainFx really shouldn't be applied, so it is commented out here.
+We're also working to integrate the bitflip cleaning into the upstream Perl, so this is in flux.

 Details